 4. Lakeview Campground, Father Hennepin State Park

-In the heart of Father Hennepin State Park you’ll find the Lakeview Campground.
 The camp features both electrical and non-electrical sites.
 You’ll have easy access to Lake Mille Lacs thanks to two boat ramps, a fishing pier, and several places to moor your boat.
-Amenities include seasonal showers, a playground, and flush and vault toilets
+Amenities include seasonal showers, a playground, and flush and vault toilets.

 5. Eagle Cliff Campground

 Located just outside the city of Lanesboro, Eagle Cliff Campground offers family fun for every type of camper.
-The campground lies on the banks of the scenic Root River and offers opportunities for all kinds of water sports including swimming, tubing, canoeing, and kayaking.
+Positioned along the picturesque Root River, the campground facilitates a range of water activities such as swimming, tubing, canoeing, and kayaking.

 Eagle Cliff offers a variety of campsites to choose from, including riverside tent camping, full hookup sites, and even a five-room motel.
 The campground is jam-packed with comfort-enhancing amenities.
 These include clean restrooms and showers, an on-site ATM, a game room, a canoe launch, and complimentary Wi-Fi all over the camp.